amazon-ion/ion-docs/_books/ion-1-1/src/modules/local_modules.md

 2. **Inside another module**, in which case the enclosing scope is the parent module.
    The parent module can be a shared or local module.

-Local modules always have a symbolic name given at the point of definition, also known as a "binding."
+Local modules always have a symbolic name given at the point of definition, also known as a _binding_.
 It is legal for a module binding to "shadow" a module binding in its parent scope by using the same name.

 ```ion